Azure/iotedge-lorawan-starterkit/docs/adr/010_device_request_queue.md

 the arrival of the first message.

-The approach to simplify the entire flow and processing of a message into a simple request-response model will be taken a stretch goal so that the connection management can be implemented and tested earlier.
+The approach to simplify the entire flow and processing of a message into a simple request-response model will be taken as a stretch goal so that the connection management can be implemented and tested earlier.
 A quick spike demonstrated that the changes to the main code base would be fairly contained and the largest impact is expected to be in adapting the tests (which could